1. Eat adequate amounts of protein.

 – Choose natural and lightly processed foods as often as possible.

 5. Support a nutritious diet with a few carefully chosen supplements.

 Following a nutritious diet is essential for good hair health, but on its own this may not be sufficient for a number of reasons:

 – Modern farming methods may deplete the nutrient quality of food.

 – High stress levels may diminish nutrients in your body.

 – Dieting may affect nutrient levels.

-– Aging reduces the ability of our bodies to utilize certain nutrients.
+– Aging reduces the ability of our bodies to utilise certain nutrients.

 – Exercise can deplete some nutrients.